anilzen/anilzen.github.io/content/authors/anil/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am an Assistant Research Scientist at the [Institute for Physical Science & Technology](https://ipst.umd.edu), [University of Maryland](https://umd.edu) with broad experience in research, administration, and information technologies.
+Assistant Research Scientist at the [Institute for Physical Science & Technology](https://ipst.umd.edu), [University of Maryland](https://umd.edu) with broad experience in research, administration, and information technologies.

 As a researcher, I work on wave equations, null infinity, gravitational waves, weather forecasting, and conservation laws.
 As an administrator, I bring researchers together in thematically focused but geographically distributed networks.
 As a technologist, I drive digital transformation to increase the efficiency of business processes that support research and education.